 How do I get my prescription filled?

-Once you have your initial new patient appointment with our Naturopathic doctor and are found to be a candidate for the Power Hormone Program you will be given a blood requisition for general health hormone testing, ultrasound or mammogram requisitions if indicated.
-Once the results have returned you will be set up with our BHRT Medical Expert who will then review the results with you, discuss the recommended plan and then send your prescription to the pharmacy of choice including the option to have it filled at Trutina the pharmacy that Revivelife™ recommends.
+Once you have your initial new patient appointment with our Naturopathic doctor and are found to be a candidate for the Power Hormone Program you will referred to to our hormone prescribers either a Nurse Practitioner or Medical Doctor to be given a blood requisition for general health hormone testing, ultrasound or mammogram requisitions if indicated.
+Once the results have returned you will be set up with our BHRT Medical Specialist who will then review the results with you, discuss the recommended plan and then send your prescription to the pharmacy of choice including the option to have it filled at Trutina the pharmacy that Revivelife™ recommends.
 The pharmacy will then contact you to make arrangements for payment and then the Rx will be delivered right to your door.
 If this call is missed, it is your responsibility to follow up.
 It’s as easy as that!